-The City Manager/Legal Department works with the City Council, citizens, regulatory agencis, the planning commission, developers, property owners, outside agencies, other elected officials and city staff to ensure effective management of the city's operations as well as purposeful management of the city's growth.
+The City Manager/Legal Department works with the City Council, citizens, regulatory agencies, the planning commission, developers, property owners, outside agencies, other elected officials and city staff to ensure effective management of the city's operations as well as purposeful management of the city's growth.

 The City Attorney provides legal advice with regards to city operations.
 The city attorney attends City Council and Leadership Team meetings, attends City Planning Commission meetings as requested, and prepares legal documents, including ordinances, resolutions, and public contracts, as requested.
+This department also includes the Assistant City Manager, City Recorder and Human Resources Director.